In Timor Leste we focus on building capacity for livelihoods and women's enterprise.

 Its 252 members produce quality goods such as virgin coconut oil, banana chips and local handicrafts for sale in their shop in Dili, supermarkets and trade fairs.
 Members have gone from having irregular income through subsistence agriculture to having regular, sustainable incomes.

-In February 2017 the first food production centre was opened in Madabenu village, Aileu district.
+In February 2017 the first food production centre was opened in Madabeno village, Aileu district.
 The centre supports the hygienic production of local products like soy milk and also provides a space for women to gather for meetings and training.
 A storeroom for goods ready to be sold and a secure location to store production equipment are additional benefits of the centre.